lgss/lgss-digital-tech-playbook/roles/devops.md

 * monitoring, review and improvement of uptime of digital service infrastructure

 ## We listen to...
-* our Customers - To support and manage project development, and identify opportunities for improvement
+* our customers - To support and manage project development, and identify opportunities for improvement
-* our Team - To be able to offer support, improved ways of working and personal development
+* our team - To be able to offer support, improved ways of working and personal development
 * the wider DevOps Community - to identify good practices we can adopt and share our experiences

 ## We speak...